 - Reverse email lookup and reverse phone lookup modules: Whether you’re doing it manually with SEON’s browser extension or automatically enriching communication via an API, reverse lookup can give you detailed information about who this email address and phone number belongs to, and whether it looks legitimate.
 For example, you’d expect your company’s real CEO to have some level of professional presence online – e.g. a Twitter and a LinkedIn account.

 - MFA/2FA and biometrics: Setting up multi-factor authentication for access to the company’s digital infrastructure is a good basic security step, and means management’s actual email accounts will be safer.
 Take heed though, as this does not provide complete certainty.
-As we wrote in our fraud forecast for 2022, new techniques are bound to allow attackers to intercept some one time passwords and biometrics checks.
+New techniques are bound to allow attackers to intercept some one time passwords and biometrics checks.

 - IP analysis: Depending on your digital infrastructure, certain attacks can be flagged or automatically blocked through IP analysis algorithms.